byaskew3/React-II/readme.txt

 1. Navigation Bar Component
+- Create Navigation Route Component
+- import {Outlet} from 'react-router-dom'
-- On App.js, using the Outlet component we can nest routes and have persistant rendering
+NOTE: using the Outlet component we can nest routes and have persistant rendering
+- On App.js, Import our Navigation Component
 - Make our Route component a two way tag, which is our parent route.
-Components wrapped are our children components.
+Components wrapped are our child components (which is our Outlet).
-- Place our Navigation Component into routes and import into App.js

 2. React Router Link
 - On Navigation.jsx, using the Link Component, we can link to different routes.